artsandmetaphysics/goodlifeodyssey/_published/euthyphro-initial-impressions.md

 ---
 Created On: '2022-08-01T02:26:00+00:00'
 Description: "What is piety?
 Is it possible to define?
 Here are my first thoughts\
-  \ on the first of Plato\u2019s dialogues I have read."
+  \ on\nthe first of Plato\u2019s dialogues I have read."
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: '2020-06-18'
 Slug: euthyphro-initial-impressions